felipepiovezan/felipepiovezan.github.io/docs/compilers/llvm_ir_p2/README.md

 An instruction is an operation that may have `Value`s as input, may define a register as output, and may modify state in a program (like writing `Value`s to memory).
-Each Instruction has semantics describing the expected input, the produced output and changes it makes to the program state ("side effects").
+Each instruction has semantics describing the expected input, the produced output and changes it makes to the program state ("side effects").

 Here's an example instruction: